hashicorp/design-system/website/docs/utilities/popover-primitive/partials/code/how-to-use.md

 !!!
 Warning

-Important: if you don't apply any of the `@enableSoftEvents` or `@enableClickEvents` the popover will not become visible with any kind of interaction (unless it's rendered already opened via the special `@isOpen` argument).
+Important: if you don't apply either `@enableSoftEvents` or `@enableClickEvents` the popover will not become visible with any kind of interaction (unless it's rendered already opened via the special `@isOpen` argument).

 !!!